fsluis/textual-complexity/README.md

 # Textual complexity
-This repository contains the code base accompanying the paper '__Interpretability benefits Generalisability but not Accuracy for Models of Textual Complexity__'.
+This repository contains the code base accompanying the paper '__Interpretability benefits Generalisability: The Case of Modeling Textual Complexity__'.
 It consists of two main parts: Python code for FNN (Feedforward Neural Network) models and r code for GLM (General Linear Model) models.

 ## R code